Marketing mix modeling: History

-Another set of marketing mix variables were developed by Albert Frey who classified the marketing variables into two categories: the offering, and process variables.
-The "offering" consists of the product, service, packaging, brand, and price.
-The "process" or "method" variables included advertising, promotion, sales promotion, personal selling, publicity, distribution channels, marketing research, strategy formation, and new product development.

-Recently, Bernard Booms and Mary Bitner built a model consisting of seven P's.
-They added "People" to the list of existing variables, in order to recognize the importance of the human element in all aspects of marketing.
+In the 1980s, Bernard Booms and Mary Bitner built a model consisting of seven P's.
+They added "people" to the list of existing variables, in order to recognize the importance of the human element in all aspects of marketing.
 They added "process" to reflect the fact that services, unlike physical products, are experienced as a process at the time that they are purchased.
-Desktop modeling tools such as Micro TSP have made this kind of statistical analysis part of the mainstream now.
-Most advertising agencies and strategy consulting firms offer MMM services to their clients.

-Marketing mix model
+Model specifications

-Marketing mix modeling is an analytical approach that uses historic information, such as syndicated point-of-sale data and companies’ internal data, to quantify the sales impact of various marketing activities.
-Mathematically, this is done by establishing a simultaneous relation of various marketing activities with the sales, in the form of a linear or a non-linear equation, through the statistical technique of regression.
-MMM defines the effectiveness of each of the marketing elements in terms of its contribution to sales-volume, effectiveness (volume generated by each unit of effort), efficiency (sales volume generated divided by cost) and ROI.
-These learnings are then adopted to adjust marketing tactics and strategies, optimize the marketing plan and also to forecast sales while simulating various scenarios.
+Marketing mix modeling (MMM) is an analytical approach that uses historic information to quantify impact of marketing activities on sales.
+Example information that can be used are syndicated point-of-sale data (aggregated collection of product retail sales activity across a chosen set of parameters, like category of product or geographic market) and companies’ internal data.
+Mathematically, this is done by establishing a simultaneous relation of various marketing activities with sales using a linear or a non-linear regression equation.
+MMM defines the effectiveness of each of the marketing elements by its contribution to sales-volume, effectiveness (volume generated by each unit of effort), efficiency (sales volume generated divided by cost), and return on investment (ROI).
+These insights help adjust marketing tactics and strategies, optimize the marketing spend, and forecast sales while simulating various scenarios.

-This is accomplished by setting up a model with the sales volume/value as the dependent variable and independent variables created out of the various marketing efforts.
-The creation of variables for Marketing Mix Modeling is a complicated affair and is as much an art as it is a science.
-The balance between automated modeling tools crunching large data sets versus the artisan econometrician is an ongoing debate in MMM, with different agencies and consultants taking a position at certain points in this spectrum.
-Once the variables are created, multiple iterations are carried out to create a model which explains the volume/value trends well.
-Further validations are carried out, either by using a validation data, or by the consistency of the business results.